dourouc05/dourouc05.github.io/research.md

 * Optimisation and uncertainty: comparing stochastic and robust programming.
 Thibaut Cuvelier.
 30th Annual Conference of the Belgian Operational Research Society (ORBEL), Louvain-la-Neuve (Belgium), January 2016.
 [ORBi (PDF)](http://hdl.handle.net/2268/197081)

 {% include card_end.html %}
-{% include card_begin.html title="Teaching material" id="teaching-material" %}

-## Discrete optimisation
-Due to my teaching-assistant role, I have developed an exercise book for the discrete optimisation course.
-It also contains a set of final answers and worked-out solutions, so that the book may readily be used in different contexts.
-It is [freely available on GitHub](https://github.com/dourouc05/OptimisationTeachingKit) (under a CC-NC 4 license).

-## Robotics

-As a teaching assistant, I had the opportunity to contribute to Renaud Detry's robotics courseware, [teaching robotics with a simulator](https://github.com/ULgRobotics/trs).
-My role has been to ease the first steps with MATLAB and the simulator, by splitting the main demonstration script into smaller units (work done with [Mathieu Baijot](https://www.esat.kuleuven.be/micas/index.php/mathieu-baijot-cv)) and by creating videos showing the use of the simulator (they are being finalised).

-{% include card_end.html %}
 {% include card_begin.html title="Books" id="books" %}

 ## [Créer des applications graphiques en Python avec PyQt5](https://www.d-booker.fr/qt-python/376-creer-des-applications-graphiques-en-python-avec-pyqt.html), T. Cuvelier, P. Denis